Assistant Professor and Research Associate

 An award-winning scholar, Dr. Warshel is the recipient of three top dissertation awards, including one in peace studies and two in global and international communication, which she received from the International and National Communication associations.
 She has also earned several more awards in communication, public service, Middle Eastern and African studies, including a teaching award from the Association for Education in Journalism and Mass Communication.

-Dr. Warshel is completing a book determining the efficacy of peace communication interventions in managing political conflicts that uses as its case her multi-year reception study of peacebuilding versions of Israeli and Palestinian Sesame Street.
+Dr. Warshel is completing a book for Cambridge University Press to determine the efficacy of peace communication interventions in managing political conflicts.
+It uses as its case her multi-year reception study of peacebuilding versions of Israeli and Palestinian Sesame Street.
 Her summary TEDx talk of the book is available here: www.youtube.com/watch?v=ssVfMB_-eI8 Alongside it, she is continuing fieldwork about the human and communication rights of stateless and forcibly-migrated and –sedentarized conflict zone effected populations through her interpretations of North West African youth's global uses of digital media; and separate of that, continuing to research the comparative determinants of international coverage of conflicts, per the contrast between frames and agendas set, and magnitude and intensity of conflicts.
 She serves on the board of the American Institute for Maghrib Studies and as Chair of E-Book Reviews for the Digest of Middle East Studies.
 She critically consults international media practitioners and policy makers about the efficacy of using media to make peace, and has been quoted by a broad range of media sources.

 At Penn State, Dr. Warshel leads a Rock Ethics initiative about Children, Youth, and Media in International and Global Conflict Zones.
 Before joining Penn State, Dr. Warshel taught at UCLA, UCSD, and American University as an assistant professor of international communication and associate faculty of international peace and conflict resolution.
 She coordinated communication policy for UNESCO, worked as photojournalist with the Zimbabwe‐Inter‐Africa‐News‐Agency, and conducted policy‐relevant research with the Center for International Development and Conflict Management, the Jerusalem‐based Truman Institute for the Advancement of Peace, the Center for Middle East Development, and the Center for Research on Peace Education.
 She earned her Ph.D. in communication from UC San Diego, an M.A. in communication from the Annenberg School of the University of Pennsylvania, and a bachelor's in interdisciplinary studies from UC Berkeley, which she combined with a photography major from the USC School of Cinema-Television.